ziv/cho/README.md

 ### Standard

-Use the language standard features (or in our case, stage 3 decorators proposal by TS).
+Use the language standard features (or in our case, stage 3 decorators proposal).

 ### Engine Agnostic